 One of Norway"s oldest wooden hotels - owned by the same family for over 700 years.

-Meals at Sygard Grytting should fit the surroundings and be a grand experience in themselves, and the hosts take great pride in serving the very best of home-cooked food based on local traditions and specialities.
-Most of the ingredients used are from the farm and its surrounding area, and all food is made from scratch.
-On the menu are dishes of lamb, elk, reindeer and mountain-lake fish.
-Soups and gravy are made from real stock.
-Desserts are mainly based on berries and fruit from own garden.
-Bread, flatbread and cakes are home-baked, and the jam is the farm's own product.
+The hosts at Sygard Grytting want the meals to be around the world and form a miraculous experience.
+Therefore, the goal is the best of home-made food with roots in local tradition and specialties.
+The raw materials are mainly based on the farm and the area's production, and the food is made from scratch.
+The menu includes dishes of lamb, moose, reindeer and mountain fish.
+Soups and sauces are made of real power.
+The desserts are mainly based on berries and fruit from their own garden.
+Bread, flatbread and cakes are homemade and jam is the farm's own.

 Close to Sygard Grytting, you will find the art installation “Flokk” (Herd) – a spectacular sight in the cultural landscape.
 “Flokk” comprises 21 tall, narrow bronze figures looking out over river Gudbrandsdalslågen.
 The sculptures were erected in 2011, and are the work of artist Gitte Dæhlin.